-The chair of the committee is the ACC Hong Kong Treasurer, Eddie Bao, who works with the committee to maintain accurate records of receipts and disbursements as prescribed by ACC and prescribing those procedures to be followed by committees with respect to their finances.
-Monthly, the treasurer shall report on the state of the chapter's finances to the board, and annually the treasurer shall attend the required financial training held by ACC, submit the required annual financial report, submit the required annual budget.
+The chair of the Committee is the ACC Hong Kong Treasurer, Eddie Bao, who works with the Committee to maintain accurate records of receipts and disbursements as prescribed by ACC and prescribing those procedures to be followed by committees with respect to their finances.
+Monthly, the Treasurer shall report on the state of the chapter's finances to the board, and annually the Treasurer shall attend the required financial training held by ACC, submit the required annual financial report, and submit the required annual budget.
 We welcome ACC Hong Kong member involvement in committee activities.
-The expected time commitment is approximately 4 to 6 hours per month, but may vary for certain projects.
+The expected time commitment is approximately 4 to 6 hours per month but may vary for certain projects.

 Industry focus group committees

-The industry focus group committees are dedicated to delivering seminars and discussion forums on industry-related legal issues, and also networking opportunities, to in-house counsels working in the related industry, as well as in-house counsels serving other industries who are interested in specific industry issues.
+The industry focus group committees are dedicated to delivering seminars and discussion forums on industry-related legal issues, as well as networking opportunities, to in-house counsel working in the related industry and in-house counsel serving other industries who are interested in specific industry issues.
 The industry focus group committees include:

-The Innovation and Emerging Technology subcommittee is designed to provide opportunities for ACC Hong Kong members working in the technology industry as well as those interested in learning about the legal issues associated with new and emerging technologies – including how tech can be used to enhance in-house legal teams.
-The subcommittee will focus on highlighting emerging issues relevant to the industry, knowledge and best practice-sharing, and networking.
-The subcommittee is led by, Eddie Bao, Andrew Levy and Vincent Ng (ACC Hong Kong Directors).
-The expected time commitment is approximately 2 to 4 hours per month, but may vary for certain projects.
+The Innovation and Emerging Technology Committee is designed to provide opportunities for ACC Hong Kong members working in the technology industry as well as those interested in learning about the legal issues associated with new and emerging technologies – including how tech can be used to enhance in-house legal teams.
+The Committee will focus on highlighting emerging issues relevant to the industry, knowledge and best practice-sharing, and networking.
+The Committee is co-chaired by Vincent Ng and Bernard Tan.
+The expected time commitment is approximately 2 to 4 hours per month.

-The ACC Hong Kong Pro Bono Legal Services Committee was formed in 2018 with the goal of encouraging and assisting our members to provide pro bono legal services to needy institutions, individuals and not-for-profit enterprises.
+The ACC Hong Kong Pro Bono Committee was formed in 2017 with the goal of encouraging and assisting our members to provide pro bono legal services to needy institutions, individuals and not-for-profit enterprises.
 The Committee’s objectives are:

 1. To understand the status quo for in-house counsel to provide pro bono legal services in Hong Kong;

-2. To educate and facilitate our members’ participation in improving access to justice via production of guidance materials, resources, and delivery of educational seminars, with relevant information made available on the ACC HK website;
+2. To educate and facilitate our members’ participation in improving access to justice via production of guidance materials, resources, and delivery of educational seminars, with relevant information made available on the ACC Hong Kong website;

 3. To try to connect our members who are keen to provide pro bono legal services with those who have little or no means to afford legal services; and